County of Boulogne: History

 The representatives of the County joined in the Netherlands the Estates General of 1464 in Bruges.
-At the death of Charles the Bold the King of France claimed the end of the dependency of Boulogne from the County of Artois, causing new struggles against the Habsburg.
-The treaty of Senlis closed the problem: France lost Artois to the Empire, while the Habsburg renounced to Boulogne.
+At the death of Charles the Bold the King of France claimed the end of the dependency of Boulogne from the County of Artois, causing new struggles against the Habsburgs.
+The Treaty of Senlis closed the problem: France lost Artois to the Empire, while the Habsburgs renounced to Boulogne.

 In 1477, Bertrand II dealt with Louis XI, exchanging the county of Boulogne with the county of Lauragais.
 Boulogne, so became part of the royal domain.